cloudclusters/ceph-deploy/README.md

 [add_node]
 192.168.10.156 host_name=node4

-# No need to fill anything under [remove_node].
 [remove_node]

 [all:vars]
-# There is no need to modify the value from the "master_info" variable to the "all_node" variable
 master_info="{% for h in groups['master'] %}{{h}}  {{hostvars[h]['host_name']}}\n{% endfor %}"
 node_info="{% for h in groups['node'] %}{{h}}  {{hostvars[h]['host_name']}}\n{% endfor %}"
 add_node_info="{% for h in groups['add_node'] %}{{h}}  {{hostvars[h]['host_name']}}\n{% endfor %}"